 7. Drifting Afternoon

 The action takes place on a palpably breezy day, and you have to aim with your mouse and jump your puppy (or it could be a kitten) from balloon to balloon as they drift by, before your time runs out.

-Even though this timeless classic is over a decade old, Bejeweled gets a mention as there must still be people who haven’t played it.
-It’s key to success is its simplicity; all you have to do is swap the positions of pairs of jewels to make unbroken sequences of three, four or five identical jewels – they’ll disappear, spawning replacements as those above them drop into their spaces.
+Unlike Candy Crush though, Bejeweled is more simplistic than that.
+All you have to do is swap the positions of pairs of jewels to make unbroken sequences of three, four or five identical jewels.
+Once the sequence is complete they’ll disappear, spawning replacements as those above them drop into their spaces.

 9. Fireboy and Watergirl

-This puzzle game can be tricky, but it delivers on satisfaction when you do it right.
-The missions you face are fairly straight forward to grasp; guide Fireboy (who hates water) and Watergirl (who hates fire) around the onscreen challenges until you reach the conclusion.
+This puzzle game can be tricky, but it delivers on satisfaction when you do it right making it an incredibly chill game to play.
+The missions you face are fairly straightforward to grasp: guide Fireboy (who hates water) and Watergirl (who hates fire) around the onscreen challenges until you reach the conclusion.